Irish Setter

-The Irish Setter (sotar rua, literally "red setter") is a setter, a breed of gundog, and family dog.
+The Irish Setter (sotar rua, literally "red setter") is a setter, a breed of gundog, and family dog originating in Ireland.
 The term Irish Setter is commonly used to encompass the show-bred dog recognised by the American Kennel Club as well as the field-bred Red Setter recognised by the Field Dog Stud Book.
+The breed is known for having a friendly and gentle temperament.

 Description

 Appearance

 The coat is moderately long, silky, and of a red or chestnut colour.
 It requires frequent brushing to maintain its condition and keep it mat-free.
 The undercoat is abundant in winter weather, and the top coat is fine.
 Their coats should also feather in places such as the tail, ears, chest, legs, and body.
 Irish Setters range in height from 24 to 28 in, males weigh 65 to 75 lb and females 55 to 65 lb.
 The FCI Breed Standard for the Irish Setter stipulates males stand 23 to 26.5 in tall, and females be 21.5 to 24.5 in tall.

 Irish Setters are deep chested dogs with small waists.
 An Irish Setter's life expectancy tends to be around 11 to 12 years.